Darkfall48/FileTubeCatcher/README.md

 - PDF, text, CSV, or Excel files containing YouTube video links.

 ## Usage

+You can use FileTubeCatcher in two ways:
+**Using the Executable File (Recommended):**

+1. Download the executable file in the `Dist` folder.

+2. Run the executable file.
+It provides a user-friendly interface for easy interaction.

+**Using the Python Script:**

 1. Clone this repository to your local machine or download the source code.